 User Interaction: The user may interact with this screen using the pause button at the lower right of the display.
-The user can leave the exercise by pressing the back button which will take the user to the previous screen (either 7.1.13 Add Exercises Screen or 7.1.12 Exercise page).
+The user can leave the exercise by pressing the back button which will take the user to the previous screen (either 5.6.1 Add Exercises Screen or 5.6 Exercise page).

 Supporting Research: The use of the overlay to provide feedback was inspired by the popular game franchise ‘Just Dance’ (ArthurVideoSong, 2018).
-Exercises work by having an animated video of a person doing the activity with an overlay of the user giving immediate feedback on how well the user is doing.
+Exercises incorporate an animated video of a person doing the activity with an overlay of the user thus giving immediate feedback on how well the user is doing.
 Additional pop-ups also appear on screen showing, for instance, how long the user must hold a certain position.

 The initial design of exercises focused on giving the user feedback in the form of an animated human with a line skeleton overlaid and sensor points on that line skeleton.
-The skeleton represents the users’ current position and is gleaned from sensors the user would be holding.
+The skeleton represents the user’s current position and is gleaned from sensors the user would be holding.
 This form of ‘augmentation’ is discussed by Preece et al. (2015); they make the point that this form of design needs to be noticeable without interfering or stopping the viewer from continuing their interaction.
-The display guides the user through the activity by asking them to follow the animated figure with their own movements.
+The display guides the user through the activity by offering them the opportunity to follow the animated figure with their own movements.

-The feedback highlighted in the initial design was adapted to include colour coding of how close the users’ movement mirrored the ideal.
+The feedback highlighted during the presentation of the storyboard version of the initial design suggested the design did not provide sufficient motivation to engage in exercises.
+The initial design was adapted to include colour coding of how close the users’ movement mirrored the ideal.
 For example, a red colour of the skeletal overlay will suggest that the users’ positioning during the exercise is out of alignment with what is ideal.
 This non-verbal feedback overcomes the potential for confusion from a series of words in line with UK government guidelines to not create ‘walls of text’ (Pun, 2016).

 Smart Robot (Cozmo)